Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in San Bernardino, CA

 It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in San Bernardino, your best time to get solar is in the spring and fall.
+Since there's a moderate amount of snowfall in San Bernardino, your best time to install solar panels is in the spring and fall.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 San Bernardino has extremely high daily sunlight levels, so you could recoup your investment in as little as 8.7 years per 5 kW of rated capacity.

-The answer depends on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for houses in San Bernardino.
-However, if lowering cost is your top priority, then you may want to consider thin-film or polycrystalline solar panels.
-When you're choosing a contractor, make sure to ask about the brand names and models of solar panels an installer offers and the benefits and drawbacks of each.
+The best type of residential solar panel depends on your specific needs and goals.
+For a typical home, monocrystalline solar panels are the most efficient for houses in San Bernardino.
+However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
+When selecting a solar company, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.

 Other San Bernardino, CA Home Services